 If you are an avid CS:GO player building or upgrading your current system with the right CPU, then this guide will help.

 Whether you are building a budget CSGO build, or building an extreme gaming PC worthy of playing on 4K displays with 240Hz frame rate, here we have a look the best CPU for CSGO from different price categories.

-There is a certain minimum and recommended performance that a processor must meet in order to the game to playable at different graphics settings, resolution and frame rates.
+There is a certain minimum and recommended performance that a processor must meet in order for the game to be playable at different graphics settings, resolution and frame rates.